Reserves and trust land

 A registered trustee lease may, with our approval, be amended by registering an amendment to the trustee lease.

-However, the document of amendment must not increase or decrease the area leased; add or remove a party to the lease; or increase the term of the lease.
+However, the amendment must not increase or decrease the area leased; add or remove a party to the lease; or increase the term of the lease.

 Other transactions relating to trustee leases